 A project never exists in a vacuum.
-A project is executed by a team within an organization that has some sort of a project management framework established to enable the process.
+Rather, a project is executed by a team within an organization that has some sort of a project management framework established to enable the process.
 This framework, whether deliberately designed or not, acts as a loose guide for how the project should function for teams across multiple channels.

-This framework should be designed to suit the needs of your projects, your goals and your team.
+This framework should be designed to suit the needs of your projects, goals and team.
 Read on to learn how to make a trustworthy project management framework that can help guide your projects to successful conclusions.

-What is a Project Management Framework?
+What Is a Project Management Framework?

 Project Framework vs. Project Methodology

-The Key Elements of a Project Management Framework
+Key Elements of a Project Management Framework

 Tools & Templates